XaspMe/RequesterService/README.md

 # RequesterService
-The application allows you to perform any network action with the required delay.
+The application allows you to perform any action with the required delay by adding it into the strategy.
-Application present .NET5 WebApi with Swagger and SEQ system in docker.
+Application present .NET5 WebApi with Swagger and logging.

 To run application:
 1) Run docker-compose from app root.

-It's load SEQ system for log collection on http://localhost:1441/#/events

-You can change external SEQ port in docker-compose.yml

 By default application open SwaggerUI in your default browser.
 Swagger contain russian comments